 You’ll need to learn how to use WordPress since most websites are built on this CMS and take a course that talks about the terminology, the importance of user intent, how search engines work, as well as how to optimize content.
 Technical SEO is also incredibly important to the success of a website.

-You’ll also need to properly understand Google Analytics and Google Search Console, luckily Google offers free courses to get to grip with this.
+You’ll also need to properly understand Google Analytics and Google Search Console, luckily Google offers free courses to get to grip on this.

 It’s a fascinating field and perfect for freelancers with a passion to get involved in.